JeongHan-Bae/JH-Toolkit/docs/ranges/views/common.md

 4. **Sequence-only types**
-   Non-range iterables are promoted to standard-compliant ranges via `jh::to_range()`, which produces a `jh::ranges::range_wrapper` preserving all observable semantics.
+   Non-range iterables are promoted to standard-compliant ranges via `jh::to_range()`, which produces a `jh::ranges::range_adaptor` preserving all observable semantics.

 5. **Consuming ranges**
    One-shot streams (like `std::views::iota`, `enumerate`, `istream_view`)